kjosib/sophie/docs/goals.rst

 5. Call-by-need pure-functional for general computation.
 6. Turtle graphics.
 7. A modular import system, probably with explicit exports.
-8. Strong type-inference so run-time troubles are few and far between.
+8. Strong type-correctness (without requiring type-annotations) so run-time troubles are few and far between.
 9. Foreign Function Interface.
 10. Event-driven concurrency over a sensible (maybe pluggable?) process-model.
 (Probably actors, as in Erlang.)
 11. Other nice things to have.